nishammahsin/startNotary/readme.md

 # Decentralized Star Notary

-This is the fifth project of the Udacity Blockchain Nanodegree.
+This is the project of the Udacity Blockchain Nanodegree.
 It is a decenteralized smart contract app that provides a web front end to create and lookup stars.
 The DAPP implements the ERC-721 non-fungible token interface from openzeppelin and is deployed to the public Rinkeby Ethereum test network at the contract address:
 https://rinkeby.etherscan.io/address/0xb5b519b581672887206db6a295d71d75b72701a8